iceddev/iceddev.github.io/markdown/2013-07-30-controlling-drones-with-google-glass-and-javascript.md

 I loaded up Voxel Drone and was able to fly a WebGL drone in my browser.

-// TODO: video of voxel drone/glass

-This was super exciting because the same logic would be able to fly the real drone!
 All I needed to do was swap the voxel-drone specific code for:

 ```javascript